icacedo/splicing/README.md

 ## To Do ##

 Comparison program needs to be able to compare real and simulated expression patterns.
+Since RNA-seq data is intron-based and not isoform-based, the comparisons have to break apart all the transcripts and keep track of the weights of each intron.

 - Compare annotated genes with RNA-seq data
 - Compare RNA-seq data with simulated data
 - Compare simulated data to simulated data

 Preliminary results show that some artificial isoforms rank higher than real ones.
-This might be due to weights or costs
+This might be solved by using weights or costs

-- Set weights for different models
++ Set weight for each model
-- Set costs for splicing
++ Set cost for splicing
-- Genetic algorithm for finding weights and costs
+- Genetic algorithm for finding optimal weights and cost